toptensoftware/mk.js/readme.md

 The main purpose for this is for C/C++ header file change detection checks.
-Rather than generating rules for all the dependent .h files for a .c or .cpp file, this callback can be used to load a .d dependencies files from a previous compilation and manually check for additional change triggers.
+Rather than generating rules for all the dependent .h files for a .c or .cpp file, this callback can be used to load a .d dependencies file from a previous compilation and manually check for additional change triggers.

 ```js